cloudfoundry-community/bosh-cloudstack-cpi-release/README.md

 ### Issues
 * local storage issues (persistent disks happen to not be on the same host as vm when reconfiguring a deployment)
-* ip conflicts when recreating vm, due to cloudstack expunge delay (orig vm is destroyed but ip not yet releases)
-* disk / mount issues (probably related to vm expunge delay)
-* stemcell agent.json user data url is hardcoded. must find a way to find the correct cloudstack userdata url on the fly
 * stemcell : cant get keys from cloudstack metadata (requires stemcell code change to match cloudstack)
 * no support for vip / floating ip yet